 - Social Services and Nutrition: Available Monday – Friday, from 9:00am to 5:00pm ONLY by telephone or video

 - Senior Wellness Centers: Closed until further notice

 - After School Program: Canceled until further notice

-- Briya Public Charter School: Closed for students until April 27.
-Classes held virtually.
+- Briya Public Charter School: Closed for students until May 29

-- For upcoming appointments, new appointments, and routine procedures that are not essential, you may receive a call from Mary’s Center to make it a telephone or video visit to keep you safe during the COVID-19 pandemic.
-This will also allow us to provide in-person care for sick people, especially those presenting fever, cough, and difficulty breathing.
+- For upcoming appointments, new appointments, and routine procedures that are not urgent, your appointment may be held as a telephone or video visit to keep you safe during the COVID-19 pandemic.
+This will also allow us to provide in-person care for urgent visits and sick people, especially those presenting fever, cough, and difficulty breathing.

 - Mary’s Center has designated safety areas for non-sick patients that require in-person visits, such as prenatal care, well-child, and others.